gerardog/gsudo/README.md

 - `gsudo !!` elevates the last executed command.
 Works on CMD, Git-Bash, MinGW, Cygwin (and PowerShell with [gsudo module](#gsudomodule) only)

 ## Installation

+Note: `gsudo` is portable.
+No windows service is required or system change is done, except adding it to the Path.

 - Using [Scoop](https://scoop.sh): `scoop install gsudo`
 - Using [WinGet](https://github.com/microsoft/winget-cli/releases) `winget install gerardog.gsudo`